code-charity/youtube/.github/ISSUE_TEMPLATE/feature-request---suggestion---idea.md

 ---

 *  _PROBLEM: Does your feature request relate to a problem?
-Which problem?  is.
+Which problem is?
 Ex.
 I'm always frustrated when [...]_
 ------
 *  _SOLUTION: Describe what you'd like (A clear and concise description of what you want to happen).
 Please consider screenshots or sketches if it makes sense_
 ------